SaturnBTC/arch-typescript-sdk/README.md

 ## Quickstart Example

-Below is a minimal example showing how to create a message, sign it, adjust the signature, and send an Arch transaction using this SDK.
+Below is a minimal example showing how to create a message, sign it, adjust the signature, and build an Arch transaction using this SDK.

 ```typescript
 import {